pyomeca/bioptim/README.md

 Please note that this is not necessarily mutually exclusive.
 Finally, the user is expected to configure the dynamic by calling `ConfigureProblem.configure_dynamics_function(ocp, nlp, custom_dynamics)`

-Defining the dynamic function must be done when one provides a custom configuration, but it can also be defined by providing a function handler to the `dynamic_function` parameter for `Dynamics`.
+Defining the dynamic function must be done when one provides a custom configuration, but it can also be defined by providing a function handler to the `dynamic_function` parameter for `DynamicsOptions`.
 The signature of this custom dynamic function is as follows: `custom_dynamic(states: MX, controls: MX, parameters: MX, nlp: NonLinearProgram`.
 This function is expected to return a tuple[MX] of the derivative of the states.
 Some methods defined in the class `DynamicsFunctions` can be useful, but will not be covered here since it is initially designed for internal use.